jackmangosa1/COA-challenge/README.md

 # Set up

-Stap one: To clone the repository, use the following command:
+Step one: To clone the repository, use the following command:

 ```bash
    git clone https://github.com/jackmangosa1/COA-challenge.git